How to Clean Foggy Headlights: The Easy Way Anyone Can Do

 WD-40 may shine headlights temporarily, but it won’t fix haze and oxidation.
 I don’t recommend you do it.

-Buy some wet sanding papers (400, 600, 800, 1000, 2000) and borrow some polishing paste and do the work.
-That way, you can clean them for under $20.
+Buy some wet sanding papers (400, 600, 800, 1000, 2000), borrow some polishing paste, and do the work.
+That way, you can restore headlights for under $10.

 Professionals use wet sanding techniques to get rid of the haze, and then they use compounds and polishes to bring back the original shine and clearness.
 Lastly, they apply high-quality headlight protection, such as paint protection film or ceramic coating.